osrf-migration/gazebo-wiki/buildcop.md

 A person who breaks the build:

-1. Updates the asana task status to "Under repair" when you have started work on the failing job.

 1. Debugs the failure, and does one of the following:

     1. Fixes the problem

     1. Disable the failing test if it's flaky, and create an issue.

-1. Mark asana task as complete after step 2.

 ## Reports